-Chamber Music High School Institute
+Chamber Music High School Institute - CAMP HAS BEEN CANCELLED

 July 5-10, 2020

 Each summer Alfred University welcomes high school students from all over the country to participate in exciting summer camps.
 These programs offer a great opportunity to learn, sample life on a college campus and to meet other students with similar talents and interests.
+This year, Alfred University is pleased to offer students the Summer Chamber music Institute the week prior and leading up to the annual MostArts Festival.

 The Summer Chamber Music Institute is a week-long overnight camp for String Players, Pianists, and Guitarists entering grades 9-12.
 Students have the opportunity to interact with world-class musicians and music educators from the MostArts Festival Orchestra residency.
 Our goal is to provide positive and creative experiences for musical and personal growth for every student, while having a great time at our beautiful Upstate NY campus.